Interactive Visualization Project

 Milestone 2: Draft

-You will have about two weeks to create a draft/prototype.
+You will again have about two weeks to create a draft/prototype.

 At this point you should have the basic framework of your website created with interactivity in place.
 This will, as before, serve as the basis of critique, so you can explore the ideas you have and how they are resonating with your peers.